_______________________________________

 the dark glasses at the far right in the above picture is Jack Ruby.

-But another photo showing the same man in sunglasses (below),
+But two other photos showing the same man in sunglasses (below),

-which was taken at about the same time as the image above,
+which were taken at about the same time as the image above,

 -------------------------------------------------------